Learned Wavelet Video Coding using Motion Compensated Temporal Filtering: Learned Wavelet Video Coding

 \section{Learned Wavelet Video Coding}

-In the following, we introduce our end-to-end trainable wavelet video coding scheme.
-Fig.~\ref{fig:overview} gives an overview of our approach.
+In the following section, the end-to-end trainable wavelet video coding scheme is introduced.
+Fig.~\ref{fig:overview} provides an overview of the proposed approach.
 The temporal wavelet transform realized via MCTF provides temporal scalability.
 The obtained temporal low- and highpass subbands are coded using dedicated iWave++ \cite{maiwave++} image compression models.
 Its spatial 2D wavelet transform yields spatial scalability.

-We first explain the concept of wavelet video coding for one temporal decomposition level, i.e., for coding two frames.
-Then, we discuss multiple temporal decomposition levels in Section~\ref{sec:multiple}.
+First, the concept of wavelet video coding for one temporal decomposition level, that is, for coding two frames is explained.
+Subsequently, multiple temporal decomposition levels are discussed in Section~\ref{sec:multiple}.